AbrJA/ConnectionPools.jl/docs/src/index.md

 # Pools.jl

-`Pools.jl` provides a generic and thread-safe resource pooling mechanism for Julia.
+`ConnectionPools.jl` provides a generic and thread-safe resource pooling mechanism for Julia.
 It's designed to efficiently manage and reuse resources of any type `T`, such as database connections, network sockets, or other expensive-to-create objects.
 This can significantly improve the performance of applications that require access to multiple resources concurrently.

 ## Key Features

 *   **Generic:**  Works with any resource type `T`.
-You define how to create, check, change, and clean resources, and `Pools.jl` handles the rest.
+You define how to create, check, change, and clean resources, and `ConnectionPools.jl` handles the rest.
 *   **Thread-safe:**  All operations are thread-safe, allowing concurrent access to the pool from multiple tasks.
 *   **Resource Management:**  Handles resource creation, validation, allocation, and deallocation, limiting the number of resources in use concurrently.
 *   **Automatic Cleanup:** Provides mechanisms for cleaning up resources when they are no longer needed (e.g., when the pool is drained or when resources fail validation).